ShivaniKhatri96/Notetaking-app/README.md

 ### Recent updates

-- Navigation bar context menu issue fixed
+- Navigation bar context menu (for large screens) issue fixed
 - Navigation image logo now has animation on hover to make it clear that you can click and go back to home page

 ### Currently working on